iams7/Okapi_Issue/README.md

 And the same data were written in the database which then read on Postman API Browser,
 ![2021-04-08 12_14_46-Postman](https://user-images.githubusercontent.com/15103613/113993342-01462500-9872-11eb-87fb-6743d7c6a7e9.png)

-But there are no translation were written on the target file (downloaded translated file is same as the source file) when following this method.
+In this case, the run tags works fine.
+But there is no change were found on the downloaded target file (downloadable translated file being created but its same as the source file - translated text are not overridden on the new file).

 # References
 Please find the code base of source files from the below GitHub Links.